Aliijjn/MineBlasters/README.md

 - How to increase performance using multithreading (800-2000fps!)
 - How to manage a larger code base (~4000 lines)

-# How to play the game
+# How to play the game 🏃
 - Download the zip file in the repo
 - Unzip the file and enjoy :)
+- You move with `WASD` and shoot with `MOUSE1` or `SPACEBAR`
+- All other essential controls are shown when needed

 # Videos: 📷